 Guidelines for management

-The clinical spectrum in males with ALD ranges from isolated adrenal insufficiency and slowly progressive myelopathy (AMN) to devastating cerebral demyelination (cerebral ALD).
+The clinical spectrum in males with adrenoleukodystrophy ranges from isolated adrenal insufficiency and slowly progressive myelopathy to devastating cerebral demyelination (cerebral ALD).
 The majority of affected females will develop symptoms by the age of 60 years.
 In the absence of a genotype–phenotype correlation, it is not possible to predict disease course; not even within individual families.
-This article focuses on the management of patients with ALD and provides a guideline for clinicians that encounter patients with this highly complex disorder.
+This article provides guidelines for the management of patients with adrenoleukodystrophy and provides a guideline for clinicians that encounter patients with this highly complex disorder.

-The flowchart below summarizes the recommendations for follow-up of boys and men with ALD.
+The flowchart below summarizes the recommendations for follow-up of boys and men with adrenoleukodystrophy.

 In the future, transplantation of autologous hematopoietic stem cells that have been genetically corrected with a lentiviral vector before re-infusion might become an alternative to allogeneic HSCT, once the very encouraging results obtained in the first two treated patients will have been extended to a larger number of patients with cerebral ALD.

 If boys do not have Addison’s disease it is recommended that an endocrinologist evaluates them yearly for adrenal dysfunction by measuring the plasma ACTH levels and performing an ACTH test.
 Steroid replacement therapy can then be initiated if necessary.